Syspeople/CodeNow/README.md

 5. Open Vscode and use command: install from vsix
 6. navigate to packaged vsix from step 4 and open it.

+Builds will automatically be made available at a later point.

 # Additional Extensions
 Extensions that go very well with this extension

 * [IntelliSense for CSS class names in HTML](https://marketplace.visualstudio.com/items?itemName=Zignd.html-css-class-completion) - for proper css intellisense i HTML.

 ## Supported Records
 Records types currently supported.